marioalbertocer/kazlab_MARC_various/README.md

 	* Run:
 		* Download the script and place it in a folder.
 In this folder is where sequences will be downloaded.
 		* perl bacteriaFTPrefseqDownload.pl
+* checkduplicates.py: check if there are duplicates in a folder with fasta files.
+It also prints the duplicates.
+	* Run:
+		* Make sure that you are in a folder in which the only fasta files are the ones that you want to check for duplicates.
+		* Fasta files could be aligned or unaligned
+		* python checkduplicates.py